ansys/pymapdl/doc/source/user_guide/post.rst

-   modules at `DPF-Core <https://github.com/pyansys/DPF-Core>`_ and `DPF-Post <https://github.com/pyansys/DPF-Post>`_ as they provide a modern interface to ANSYS result files using a client/server interface using the same software used within ANSYS Workbench, but via a Python client.
+   modules at `DPF-Core <https://github.com/pyansys/DPF-Core>`_ and `DPF-Post <https://github.com/pyansys/DPF-Post>`_ as they provide a modern interface to ANSYS result files using a client/server interface using the same software used within Ansys Workbench, but via a Python client.